dderevjanik/augustus/res/manual/README_map_editor_scenario_events.md

   - Note: Rome's wages can never drop below 1.
   - Note: If you use this, you probably want to not make use of the scenario's random events for adjusting wages, as the they will likely 'fight' one another.
 + min = The minimum amount to adjust Rome's wages by.
 Allowed values: -10000 to 10000.
 + max = The maximum amount to adjust Rome's wages by.
 Allowed values: -10000 to 10000.
-Must be larger than 'min'.
+Must be larger than or equal to 'min'.
 + set_to_value = Should we set the wages to the given value, instead of adding it?
 Allowed values: "false" or "true".
   - "true" = Rome's wages will just be set to what is provided.